PLEASE DON'T TOP TREES!

 The two major categories with tree maintenance are Young Tree Care and Mature Tree Care.
 Homeowners can be particularly helpful by assisting with newly planted trees.
 This includes weekly watering and mulching the tree basin as well as keeping weeds and other plants from interfering with tree root development.
 The City will handle any necessary young tree pruning.

 Older trees need to be monitored for signs of decline or damage.
 Trees should be pruned as necessary.
 Emergency pruning is given priority, and requests for safety pruning are evaluated and, if necessary, dealt with.
-Storm damage, dead branches, sign visibility, among other concerns can be reported to City of Albany Public Works.
+Storm damage, dead branches, sign visibility, pedestrian and vehicle clearances, among other concerns can be reported to City of Albany Public Works.

 Street trees are not pruned or removed for views; to minimize fruit, seed, or leaf drop; to increase sunlight to a landscape or property; based solely on the presence of pests or disease; or for other discretionary purposes.
 This is an important distinction between the maintenance of street trees and the type of pruning you may prefer to have your arborist perform on your own privately owned trees.
 In many cases, the above mentioned pruning may worsen the problem in the long term.